MMoazzamH/MMoazzamH/README.md

 I am a student of Plant Sciences.
 I am also data science enthusiast.

-My hobbies are to go for evening walks and listening to music.
+My hobbies are taking evening walks, going to the gym, cooking, and listening to music.

 You may reach out to me via: